Wilson Miles Cary

 Wilson-Miles Cary (1733 – November 30, 1817) was an American politician from Virginia.
-A prominent patriot in the American Revolutionary War and once one of the wealthiest men in the Colony of Virginia, Cary served in the Virginia House of Burgesses and later the Virginia House of Delegates as a Federalist that represented at various times Warwick County, Elizabeth City County (modern Hampton) and the newly created Fluvanna County.
+A prominent patriot in the American Revolutionary War and once one of the wealthiest men in the Colony of Virginia, Cary served in the Virginia House of Burgesses and later the Virginia House of Delegates as a Federalist who represented at various times Warwick County, Elizabeth City County (modern Hampton) and the newly created Fluvanna County.
 Cary also built Carysbrook Plantation in Fluvanna County, where he died in the household of his grandson Wilson Jefferson Cary (who would continue the family's legislative tradition five years later).

 Early life

 Wilson-Miles Cary was born into the First Families of Virginia, on Richneck Plantation.
-He was the son of Sarah and Wilson Cary, who was a son of Miles Cary II, a politician who owned plantations in Warwick County and Elizabeth City County.
+He was the son of Sarah and Wilson Cary and the grandson of Miles Cary II, a politician who owned plantations in Warwick County and Elizabeth City County.
 Cary was educated at the College of William and Mary.